Fishoak

 See crickets on Amazon

 If you want to use lures, your typical lures for trout in lakes will probably work just as well.
 In general, they’re a little harder to fish in streams - you might have to work them a little faster to get the proper action, and avoiding snags will be tough.
 But they often net some of the larger fish in a stream.
+In general, you should cast upstream or cross-stream and let your lures naturally drift downstream.
+Retrieve as slowly as you can so that your lure behaves with a reasonable action.

 See on Amazon